Welcome to Ningaloo Marine Park

 When to Go

 Year-round marine awesomeness:December to March Turtles – three endangered species nest and hatch in the dunes.
-Best seen outside Exmouth.March & April Coral spawning – an amazing event occurring seven days after the full moon.Mid-March to mid-August Whale sharks – the biggest fish on the planet arrive for the coral spawning.
+Best seen outside Exmouth.March and April Coral spawning – an amazing event occurring seven days after the full moon.Mid-March to mid-August Whale sharks – the biggest fish on the planet arrive for the coral spawning.
 Tours out of Exmouth and Coral Bay.May to November Manta rays – present year-round; their numbers increase dramatically over winter and spring.
-Snorkelling and diving tours that interact with manta rays (ie, swim above them) leave from Exmouth and Coral Bay in winter, and from Coral Bay in summer.June to November Humpback whales – breed in the warm tropics then head back south to feed in the Antarctic.
-Tours out of Exmouth and Coral Bay (whale watching, and also new interaction tours).September to February Reef sharks – large numbers of harmless black tip reef sharks can be found inhabiting the shallow lagoons.
-Skeleton Bay near Coral Bay is a well-known nursery.Aside from marine encounters, factors to consider: school holidays (avoid if you can, as you'll pay more, and have strong competition for accommodation) and weather.
+Snorkelling and diving tours that interact with manta rays (ie swim above them) leave from Exmouth and Coral Bay in winter, and from Coral Bay in summer.June to November Humpback whales – breed in the warm tropics then head back south to feed in the Antarctic.
+Tours out of Exmouth and Coral Bay (whale watching, and also interaction tours).September to February Reef sharks – large numbers of harmless black tip reef sharks can be found inhabiting the shallow lagoons.
+Skeleton Bay near Coral Bay is a well-known nursery.Aside from marine encounters, factors to consider include: school holidays (avoid if you can, as you'll pay more and accommodation is limited) and weather.
 The region is dry and warm all year, but temperatures are high in summer (mid-30s to low 40s Celsius from November to March), and there is also moderate risk at this time of a tropical cyclone.Hint: bring polarised sunglasses, which make it easier to spot marine life in the water.